 Concentration of fluconazole in nails after 4 months of 150 mg once-a-week dosing was 4.05 μg/g in healthy and 1.8 μg/g in diseased nails; and, fluconazole was still measurable in nail samples 6 months after the end of therapy.

 Fluconazole is metabolised only to a minor extent.
 Of a radioactive dose, only 11% is excreted in a changed form in the urine.
-Fluconazole is a selective inhibitor of the isozymes CYP2C9 and CYP3A4 (see section 4.5).
-Fluconazole is also an inhibitor of the isozyme CYP2C19.
+Fluconazole is a moderate inhibitor of the isozymes CYP2C9 and CYP3A4 (see section 4.5).
+Fluconazole is also a strong inhibitor of the isozyme CYP2C19.

 Plasma elimination half-life for fluconazole is approximately 30 hours.
 The major route of excretion is renal, with approximately 80% of the administered dose appearing in the urine as unchanged medicinal product.
 Fluconazole clearance is proportional to creatinine clearance.
 There is no evidence of circulating metabolites.